CornellCSWiki/CornellCSWiki/contributing.md

 ## Joining the Team

 As you've no doubt noticed, this is a student-run wiki.
 We do have some reviewing and moderation—this is just to keep out spam, and so that we can introduce people to open source/Git as well.
-If you're interested in working with us, drop us an [email](mailto:{{ site.moderators_email }}), or come find us (we hang around OpenSourceCornell, mostly).
+If you're interested in working with us, drop us an [email](mailto:{{ site.moderators_email }}).